-30 Note that all references to WRMP 'options' in the WRPG are made in the commonly-accepted sense, i.e. explicit interventions proposed by the WRMP to increase water supply or reduce consumption (e.g. Section 1.1), not a broad 'catch all' for ongoing water company operations such as those existing abstractions that will form part of the 'predicted future baseline'.
+31 Note that all references to WRMP 'options' in the WRPG are made in the commonly-accepted sense, i.e. explicit interventions proposed by the WRMP to increase water supply or reduce consumption (e.g. WRPG Section 1.1), not a broad 'catch all' for ongoing water company operations such as those existing abstractions that will form part of the 'predicted future baseline'.

-- 3.2.19 Therefore, the HRA of the WRMP is necessarily a forward looking assessment of the specific options (feasible and preferred) proposed by the WRMP to resolve deficits; it does not (and cannot) re-litigate the existing licences agreed for the planning period (and hence the WRMP supply-demand baseline) since there has to be a starting point / basis for the WRMP (i.e. the modelling / optioneering process cannot start with the assumption that no current consents are reliable; and the HRA of the WRMP does not and cannot determine the licensing baseline from which the supply-demand balance is calculated). - 3.2.20 In some instances, when considering water that may be available from existing sources, consultees have indicated that consideration of 'recent actual' abstraction is more appropriate than the currently licenced maximum, particularly for waterbodies that are considered 'over-licensed'; it is understood that these licences have been identified to UUW during the plan-development process and factored into the supply-demand balance calculations.
+- 3.2.21 Consequently, the WRMP HRA addresses Regulation 63 of the Habitats Regulations and necessarily focuses on the assessment of the additional effects that the WRMP introduces over the predicted future baseline (i.e. the supply forecast determined at the start of the WRMP process that takes account of the agreed sustainability reductions and any that are reasonably anticipated). - 3.2.22 Therefore, the HRA of the WRMP is necessarily a forward looking assessment of the specific options (feasible and preferred) proposed by the WRMP to resolve deficits; it does not (and cannot) re-litigate the existing licences agreed for the planning period (and hence the WRMP supply-demand baseline) since there has to be a starting point / basis for the WRMP (i.e. the modelling / optioneering process cannot start with the assumption that no current consents are reliable; and the HRA of the WRMP does not and cannot determine the licensing baseline from which the supply-demand balance is calculated). - 3.2.23 In some instances, when considering water that may be available from existing sources, consultees have indicated that consideration of 'recent actual' abstraction is more appropriate than the currently licenced maximum, particularly for waterbodies that are considered 'over-licensed'; it is understood that these licences have been identified to UUW during the plan-development process and factored into the supply-demand balance calculations.